mcds-cmu/11634/s24/syllabus/index.md

 - **Spring Final Presentation**.
 Present your vision, requirements, design, and plan in a short presentation, along with a summary of results so far and work remaining to be completed.
 The presentations will take place in a public venue; all members of the SCS community (as well as MCDS alumni) and the project mentors will be invited to attend.

-- **Final Presentation Team Peer Review**.
+- **Final Presentation Peer Review**.
 Each student is required to attend at least one Spring final presentation of another team and submit a brief review of this team's presentation.
 Students will have the chance to submit their preference for the team to review according to their schedule suitability.

-- **Inner-team Peer Review**.
+- **End-of-Semester Internal Evaluation**.
 Reflect on your contribution to your peer(s)' learning and the overall project, and evaluate peer(s)' contribution to the project.

+- **Individual Growth**.
+Each student is required to define and communicate their personal learning objectives, which they aim to achieve throughout the capstone experience.
+Additionally, they are to compose a short report that demonstrates their reflective thinking and ongoing efforts towards self-improvement and skill enhancement.
+This concise report should detail how their experiences in the capstone project have contributed to meeting these learning goals.

 - **Final Report**.
 Submit an update to your Draft Report, which incorporates: a) feedback received on your Draft Report submission and b) feedback received during your Spring Final Presentation.